FridayMarch26th/FridayMarch26th.github.io/_notes/tendrils.md

 	<img src="/assets/notes/tendrils/tendrils_thick.jpg">
 </div>

 *Also worth note is the AttribFillSOP method "Interpolate".
-This can smoothly blend between different values at boundary groups (not just increasing from the boundary).
-This offers a different way to mitigate the common problem of defining nicely tapered tendril tips with no weird discontinuities.*
+This can smoothly blend between different input values present on boundary group attribs, rather than a value that increases from zero at the boundary.
+This offers a different way to mitigate the common problem of defining nicely tapered tendril tips.*

 And we're done.

 Ish.

-The rendered example seen at the top of this page is simply rendered with Arnold's interpreting a @pscale attrib, which is just remapped from our adjusted @time_from_tips attrib.
+The example seen at the top of this page is rendered with Arnold's interpreting a @pscale attrib applied to a set of curves, which is remapped from our adjusted @time_from_tips attrib.
 The operation is obviously going to skin prims independantly and create the possibility of artifacting around interesecting prims or at junctions.
-This may or may not be an issue.
+Results will vary.

 If a continuous skin is required then there is always the VDBFromPolySOP, at a resolution eye-wateringly high enough to produce the fine detail of pointy tips.
 This is often slow to process, but I've seen this strategy used many times in production.
-Cache GEO out on the farm, render with something that can cope with the resulting geometry, and thank your lucky stars that you're not working with FLIP. :)
+Cache GEO out on the farm, render with something that can swallow the resulting geometry, and thank your lucky stars that you're not working with FLIP. :)